Alcides Lanza: Career

 From 1959 to 1965, Lanza was a pianist and vocal coach at the Teatro Colón in Buenos Aires.
 He also served as the President of Agrupacion Música Viva during that time.
 While studying in the United States during the late 1960s he worked at the Columbia-Princeton Electronic Music Center with Vladimir Ussachevsky.
 In 1971 he moved to Canada, joining the music faculty of McGill University in the city of Montreal.
 From 1974 to 2003 he was the director of that school's prestigious Electronic Music Studio.
 Among his notable pupils are composers Peter Allen, Eli-Eri Moura, Nicole Rodrigue, and John Burke.

 In 1972 Lanza became the director of the Société de musique contemporaine du Québec (SMCQ), remaining in that role for only a short time.
-The SMCQ later commissioned him to write Plectros IV which was premiered in 1975 by Bruce Mather and Pierrette LePage.
+The SMCQ later commissioned him to write Plectros IV which was premiered in 1975 by the piano duo of Bruce Mather and Pierrette LePage.
 In 1972-1973 he was composer-in-residence at the German Academic Exchange Service in Berlin and he gave recital tours in Scandinavia and Germany.
-He went on to found the Composers/Performers Group, an organization who has garnered much controversy among critics for their multimedia presentations in cities like New York City and Montreal.
+He went on to found the Composers/Performers Group, an organization that garnered much controversy among critics for its multimedia presentations in cities such as New York and Montreal.

-In 1986 he toured Argentina and Brazil with his wife, actress and singer Meg Sheppard, in concerts of Canadian music.
+In 1986 he toured Argentina and Brazil with his wife, actress and singer Meg Sheppard, presenting concerts of Canadian music.

-He was an honorary member of the ″Colegio de Compositores Latinoamericanos de Música de Arte″, founded by the Mexican composer Manuel de Elías.
+He was an honorary member of the Colegio de Compositores Latinoamericanos de Música de Arte, founded by the Mexican composer Manuel de Elías.

-In June 2003, the Canada Council for the Arts named Alcides Lanza as a winner of the 2003 Victor Martyn Lynch-Staunton Award, recognizing his career accomplishments as a composer.
+In 2003, the Canada Council for the Arts named Alcides Lanza as a winner of the 2003 Victor Martyn Lynch-Staunton Award, recognizing his career accomplishments as a composer.

+The Lanza portrait in the Canadian Composers Portraits series was released in 2007.

 At a ceremony in Madrid, Lanza received the 2014 SGAE Tomás Luis de Victoria Prize for Ibero-American Music, recognizing his compositional career and his contribution to the dissemination of Ibero-American music.